 In general, filter pruning methods require some metric to calculate the importance of a filter.
-Many metrics have been proposed to calculate the importance of a filter.
+Several metrics have been proposed to calculate the importance of a filter.
 For instance, Abbasi \etal \cite{abbasi2017structural} employed a brute-force technique to prune the filters sequentially that contribute less to the classification performance.
 However, the brute-force technique is inefficient while dealing with large neural networks, such as AlexNet \cite{krizhevsky2012imagenet} and VGG-16 \cite{simonyan2014very}.
-Li \etal \cite{li2016pruning} pruned the unimportant filters based on their $\ell_1$ norm.
-They assumed that the filters with a high $\ell_1$ norm are most probably important and will have a larger influence on the relevancy of the generated feature map.
+Li \etal \cite{li2016pruning} pruned the unimportant filters based on their $\ell_1$-norm.
+They assumed that the filters with a high $\ell_1$-norm are most probably important and will have a larger influence on the relevance of the generated feature map.

 In this paper, we introduce a novel method for pruning the redundant filters based on the training history.
 We iteratively prune redundant filters from a CNN in three stages.
-First, we select some ($M \%$ of) filter pairs as redundant for which the sum of the absolute value of the difference between the filter's $\ell_1$ norm over training epochs is minimum.
-Next, instead of pruning the filters directly, we reduce the difference between the filter's $\ell_1$ norm in respective epochs (which we call optimization) to minimize the complimentary information loss and then prune one filter from each pair based on its magnitude.
+First, we select some ($M \%$ of) filter pairs as redundant for which the sum of the absolute value of the difference between the filter's $\ell_1$-norm over training epochs is minimum.
+Next, instead of pruning the filters directly, we reduce the difference between the filter's $\ell_1$-norm in respective epochs (which we call optimization) to minimize the complimentary information loss and then prune one filter from each pair based on its magnitude.
 Finally, we fine-tune (re-train) the network to gain the classification performance, which is decreased due to filter pruning.
+We consider $\ell_1$-norm of filters across the training epochs to select and prune the redundant filters due to its simplicity.
+However, our method can be adapted to any other metric like $\ell_2$-norm, Cosine Similarity, and so on.
 The high-level view of the proposed method is outlined in Fig.\ref{fig:proposed_method_broadview}.

 The remaining paper is organized as follows: the related works are compiled in Section \ref{sec:related_work}; Preliminaries and notations are presented in Section \ref{sec:preliminaries}; The proposed History Based Filter Pruning (HBFP) method is explained in Section \ref{sec:proposed_method}; The experimental pruning results are examined in Section \ref{sec:experimental_results} along with the analysis and discussion; Finally, the concluding remarks are made in Section \ref{sec:conclusion} along with the future directives.